 STATEMENT;

-- The WITH clause is used to define a temporary relation using a temporary query
+- The WITH clause is used to define a temporary relationship using a temporary query.

-- CTE_NAME stores result set from the temporary query
+- CTE_NAME stores the result set from the temporary query

-- STATEMENT is our main query, Which uses the result set stored CTE_NAME
+- STATEMENT is our main query, which uses the result set stored in CTE_NAME

-In the above CTE syntax, as we have seen column list is defined beside the CTE name, Postgres also allows defining this column list within sub-query
+In the above CTE syntax, as we have seen, the column list is defined beside the CTE name.
+Postgres also allows defining this column list within a sub-query.

 WITH CTE_NAME AS (